rfrerich/hex4j/README.md

 # hex4j
 This is a java implementation of the algorithms and the cube logic from Amit Patels "Hex Grids Implementation" site.
-I made few additions and added code for processing of Tiled TMX-files and search algorithms.
+I made few additions and added code for processing of Tiled TMX-files from Kevin Kelley and his project "simpletmx" (https://code.google.com/p/simpletmx/) and search algorithms from zeroturnaround and his project "jf-hw-performance" (https://github.com/zeroturnaround/jf-hw-performance).

 The main objective is to decouple the different parts of game processing:
 - hex math
 - map and tiles
 - pathfinding, line of sight, etc.

-##Tiled
+##Tile (from simpletmx)
 - I copied the classes to handle the data/object-model and the reading of TMX-files from XXX.
 I added variables to the data classes and added few helper class/methods to handle and load the images that are referenced in the TMX-files.

 ## Amit Patels cube logic